 - Conduct a straw poll to compile your keyword terms a second, third or fourth time.

-- Revisit Use Google’s Keyword Tool to find search volumes for specific search terms but balance search volume results with targeted search.
+- Revisit Use Google’s Keyword Planner (if you have an account) to find search volumes for specific search terms but balance search volume results with targeted search.
 A decreasing bounce rate may indicate that your target market is finding you.
 You have matched your target keywords with the terms your market is uses.

 - Cull keyword terms that are not netting results for high level pages.
 Webmaster Tools and Google Analytics will give you this data.